 General terms when giving to Lund University (GDPR)

-The General Data Protection Regulation (GDPR) entered into force on 25 May 2018 and applies to all those who process personal data in all EU member states.
+The General Data Protection Regulation (GDPR) entered into force on 25 May 2018.
+It applies to all those who process personal data in all EU member states.

 We are currently reviewing our systems and adapting them to the new regulation.
 This may affect our mailings regarding events and meetings.